Scrap test piece

 Penetrating Stain is recommended for use on unfinished, interior wood surfaces or surfaces in which the previous finish has been removed.
 It is especially recommended for staining unfinished hardwoods, such as oak, ash, walnut, and mahogany.

 Gel Stain is specifically formulated for use on nonporous surfaces, such as fiberglass, metal, and composition surfaces and is also suitable for wood applications.
 It is especially recommended for woods such as pine, birch, maple, poplar, and cherry.
-Wiping Stain is excellent for vertical surfaces and is for outdoor use when top coated with a protective exterior clear finish.
+Gel Stain is excellent for vertical surfaces.

 Water-Based Wood Stain is recommended for use on bare, interior wood surfaces or surfaces from which the previous finish has been removed.
 This stain is fast drying and cleans easily with soap and water.